 Another nearby landmark is the El Tigre waterfall, which comes to a height of nearly 30 meters.
 Besides it’s natural beauty, the town also boasts colourful wooden houses and is known for hosting a popular annual Selvamonos Music and Arts Festival.

 Volunteering in Oxapampa

-Your role as a volunteer in Oxapampa allows you to get involved in Amazon rainforest conservation, or take part in an internship focused on environmental education and wildlife conservation in the Amazon jungle and cloud forests.
+Your role as a volunteer in Oxapampa allows you to get involved in Amazon cloud forest conservation, or take part in an internship focused on environmental education and wildlife conservation in the Amazon cloud forest.

 There is also the opportunity to assist local Peruvian communities to work on development projects that they have identified as important.
 This could involve tasks such as teaching English or assisting with community development initiatives.